ascatox/smart-ledger-client/README.md

-# ⭕️ Repository moved to the [official repo](https://github.com/far-edge/DistributedLedger/tree/develop/ledger-client) ⭕️
+## ⚠︎ Warning!!!
+Repository moved to the [official repo](https://github.com/far-edge/DistributedLedger/tree/develop/ledger-client) ⚠︎
 # LedgerClient Library for Hyperledger Fabric 1.0

 **LedgerClient** is a *Java 8* library to interface with an [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/latest/) blockchain using the [Hyperledger Fabric SDK Java](https://github.com/hyperledger/fabric-sdk-java).